omitakahiro/AftFore/README.md

-This is a python package to generate aftershock forecasts based on a method proposed in *Omi et al.,* (2013).
+AftFore is a python package to generate aftershock forecasts based on a method proposed in *Omi et al.,* (2013).

 Anyone can use this code without permission, but please appropriately cite *Omi et al.,* (2013) if you present results obtained by using AftFore.